mariamnaqvi/predicting-log-error/README.md

 ## Conclusion & Next Steps
 - The best drivers of log error were found to be the tax variables, location in LA county and sets of cluster 3 which contains bathroomcnt, taxvaluedollarcnt and calculatedfinishedsquarefeet
-- The best performing model is the 2nd Degree Polynomial Regression Model.
+- The best performing model is the OLS Linear Regression Model.
 - If I had more time, I would explore the creation of more clusters and possibly collect more data especially on premium propeties so as much information is not lost to outliers.